Laura-fr/Laura-fr/README.md

 ## Hello there, I'm Laura 👽

- <pre><samp>Ex social-worker, at the end of this wonderful year 2020, I decided to take a different path and start a new career in web and mobile development, until now I'm enjoying it a lot ! 👩‍💻   </samp>
+ <samp>Ex social-worker, at the end of this wonderful year 2020, I decided to take a different path and start a new career in web and mobile development, until now I'm enjoying it a lot ! 👩‍💻   </samp>

   <samp>I'm interested in creating frontend and backend web-apps with React/NodeJS, as well as mobile-apps with React Native.
 I also can't wait to learn a lot of new things.  </samp>
  <br/>